-Adverum Biotechnologies is a gene therapy company committed to discovering and developing novel medicines that can offer life-changing benefits to patients living with rare diseases or diseases of the eye who currently have limited or burdensome treatment options.
-Adverum has a robust pipeline that includes product candidates to treat wet AMD, A1AT deficiency and hereditary angioedema.
-Leveraging a next-generation adeno-associated virus (AAV)-based directed evolution platform, the company generates product candidates designed to provide durable efficacy by inducing sustained expression of a therapeutic protein.
-Adverum has collaboration agreements with Regeneron Pharmaceuticals to research, develop and commercialize gene therapy products for ophthalmic diseases, and Editas Medicine to explore the delivery of genome editing medicines for the treatment of inherited retinal diseases.
-Adverum has clinical development expertise and core capabilities in vector optimization, process development, manufacturing and assay development.
+Adverum is a clinical-stage gene therapy company targeting unmet medical needs in serious rare and ocular diseases.
+Adverum has a robust pipeline that includes product candidates designed to treat rare diseases alpha-1 antitrypsin (A1AT) deficiency and hereditary angioedema (HAE) as well as wet age-related macular degeneration (wAMD).
+Leveraging a next-generation adeno-associated virus (AAV)-based directed evolution platform, Adverum generates product candidates designed to provide durable efficacy by inducing sustained expression of a therapeutic protein.
+Adverum has collaboration agreements with Regeneron Pharmaceuticals to research, develop, and commercialize gene therapy products for ophthalmic diseases and Editas Medicine to explore the delivery of genome editing medicines for the treatment of inherited retinal diseases.
+Adverum’s core capabilities include clinical development and in-house manufacturing expertise, specifically in process development and assay development.

 Headquarters: Alachua, FL